LarsThe18Th/MSX_Copyprotection/CheatSheet.md

  #### Sytem Variabels:
-- 0xF323 Error pointer address, jumps to this adress when a error happends
+- 0xF323 Error pointer address, jumps to adress pointed at in this adress when a error happends.

 #### Bootsector:
 - 0x15